 Austin Hake, M.D. founded the Illinois State Neurological Society along with Dr. Song in 2017.
 He is a general neurologist and shareholder at Quincy Medical Group in Quincy, Illinois.
 He completed his medical degree and residency at Saint Louis University and a fellowship in clinical neurophysiology at Rush University Medical Center.
 He is board certified in neurology and clinical neurophysiology and is a member of the American Academy of Neurology and the Illinois State Medical Society.

-In addition to his clinical practice in Quincy, Illinois and an outreach clinic in Bowling Green, Missouri, as well as his work as a clinical site investigator, he serves several administrative roles.
-Currently, he is medical director of Quincy Medical Group EEG lab, a clinical assistant professor at Southern Illinois University, as well as vice-president of the medical staff and chair of the organizational quality advisory committee at Blessing Hospital in Quincy, Illinois.
-He is also a member of the Quincy Medical Group finance committee and a member of the stroke performance committee at Blessing Hospital in Quincy, Illinois.
+In addition to his clinical practice in Quincy, Illinois and his outreach clinics in Hannibal and Bowling Green, Missouri, he serves in several administrative roles.
+Currently, he is medical director of Quincy Medical Group EEG lab and a clinical assistant professor at Southern Illinois University and A.T.
+Still Kirksville College of Osteopathic Medicine.
+He also serves as president of the medical staff and is a member of the board of trustees at Blessing Hospital in Quincy, Illinois.
+He has previously served as chair of department of medicine, chair of the organizational quality advisory committee, and vice-president of the medical staff at Blessing Hospital in Quincy, Illinois.
 His areas of clinical interest include migraine, epilepsy, neuromuscular diseases, and stroke.